Harry Taylor (1861-1928) was Springfield’s first African-American firefighter, but became better known as a Springfield police officer and detective.

-In fact, there was no sudden increase in Chicago criminals in Springfield, black or white.
-More likely, the decision to hire black officers was due to campaign promises made by the recently elected Reece and Mayor Charles Baumann.
+In fact, there was no sudden increase in Chicago criminals in Springfield, of any color.
+More likely, the decision to hire Black officers was due to campaign promises made by the recently elected Reece and Mayor Charles Baumann.
 Civil service rules enacted following the beginning of commission government in Springfield, however, had eliminated the old patronage hiring system for police.

 Taylor and Duncan worked together until Duncan left the force in 1920.
 They were the key investigators when a fellow officer, Frank Crowley, was shot to death by Arthur Brown, a member of an African-American National Guard unit from Chicago, on June 28, 1916.
 The guardsmen were in town preparing for deployment to Texas in connection with a border dispute between the U.S. and Mexico.